 Will I be left behind/what pace do you walk?

-Our walks are inclusive of all ability’s.
-All walks will have a person at the back of the walk to ensure that no one is left behind and where possible we also have buddies to support people as required.
+Our walks are inclusive of all abilities.
+All walks will have a person at the back of the walk to ensure that no one is left behind and where possible, we also have buddies to support people if required.

 I am interested in becoming a Health Walk Leader – how do I do this?

 If you enjoy walking and have been on our Health Walks before, you may be interested in becoming a leader or backmarker.